The first thing to realise is that Book Creator books/projects cannot be opened inside Google Classroom.

 Essentially, you have two options for adding Book Creator books to Google Classroom.
 You can either save your book as an ePub file and upload it to Google Classroom, or you can publish the book and post the link to it.

 Let's take a look at a couple of example assignments that use both methods.
+We also explore sharing a book to Google Classroom in our AppSmashing collection.

 1. Upload the book to Google Classroom